 I've heard the registration needs to be renewed regularly.
 Who does this?

-Yes, We will take care of this for you.
+Yes, the registration needs to be renewed every 7 years.
+We will take care of this for you.
 We don't charge any fee for doing this.

 Do we have to name you on our insurance?